-I had been settling into my sabbatical, and ignoring my phone – "Do Not Disturb" being a luxury that was forbidden to those in my line of work; and, unsurprisingly, one of the main reasons why I felt I needed to take a break.
+I had been settling into my sabbatical, and ignoring my phone – "Do Not Disturb" is a luxury that was forbidden to those in my line of work; and, unsurprisingly, one of the main reasons why I felt I needed to take a break.

 An hour passed before I saw the text or the missed call from N. I called him back.

-A few minutes later he called me with troubling news.
+A few minutes later, he called me with troubling news.

 A few years ago, things had reached a critical juncture with my mother.
 Not content with the useless flailing I contributed to trying to convince my mom to move into some sort of managed care, my older sister swooped in and took charge of things.

-Briefly, an add-on to the house was built on ground that was improperly drained.
-For nearly 45 years, water would seep in, allowing mould to grow underneath the flooring and ultimately inside the very walls of the exact room my mother, now no longer able to go up and down the stairs to her bedroom, had moved into.
+Briefly, an add-on to the house was built on the ground that was improperly drained.
+For nearly 45 years, water would seep in, allowing mold to grow underneath the flooring and ultimately inside the very walls of the exact room my mother, now no longer able to go up and down the stairs to her bedroom, had moved into.